srinivasan-kunal/CU-Fintech202211-LogisticRegression/README.md

 ## Summary

 The accuracy score of the logistic regression is better on resampled data ~99% (vs 92% in original data).
 New model continues to perform extremely well on the healthy loans.
 However the performance in terms of the precision and recall for the high-risk loan is different.
 In the resampled data the precision remain the same (~85%) but the recall shows an improvement from 91% originally to 99% after resampling.

+Based on the above the model using the resampled data would be recommended for it's better recall.